-Sprinkle yeast over water.
+Sprinkle yeast over the warm water.
 Do not use temperatures above 110 degrees F. Mix well and let stand 5 minutes; stir.
 Set aside.

-Place water, eggs, sugar, milk and salt in mixer bowl.
+Place water (second listed), eggs, sugar, milk and salt in mixer bowl.
 Using dough hook, mix at low speed just until blended.
 Add flour and yeast solution.
 Mix at low speed 1 minute or until all flour mixture is incorporated into liquid.